All Disease begins in the Gut! ~Hippocrates

 - Finally – Eat the right diet that is right for your PRAKRUTI (body type).

-To identify your true Prakruti and learn all about the diet & lifestyle that’s right for your Prakruti, please go through our self-paced online course “Health & wellness with Ayurveda”.
+To identify your true Prakruti and learn all about the diet & lifestyle that’s right for your Prakruti, please go through our self-paced online course “Basics of Ayurveda”.

-To learn all about Digestion and Immunity through the lens of a Registered Holistic Nutritionist as well as an Ayurvedic Lifestyle Consultant, click on this link “Strengthening Immunity by Improving Digestion”.
+To learn all about Digestion and Immunity through the lens of a Registered Holistic Nutritionist as well as an Ayurvedic Lifestyle Consultant, click on this link “The Digestion-Immunity Connection”

 To Book your very own private one-on-one Ayurvedic & Holistic nutrition consultation, CONNECT with me.